 What you need to know

-2D shapes can have what we call lines of symmetry.
-A line of symmetry is a line that you can draw through the shape such that what you see on one side of that line is a “mirror-image” of what you see on the other side.
+Line of symmetry – This is a line that you can draw through the shape such that what you see on one side of that line is a “mirror-image” of what you see on the other side.

-Lines of Symmetry
+Lines of Symmetry in regular polygons

 Below are a selection of common shapes with their lines of symmetry shown as red, dashed lines.

 The number of lines of symmetry in a regular polygon is equal to the number of sides.

 See below for the number of line of symmetry in common regular polygons

 The order of rotational symmetry a shape has is the number of times the shape can be rotated and still look the same.

 The pentagon below can be rotated 5 times and look the same.